Section 3.1: Soil 101

 Nitrogen, for example, is not readily available in the soil.
 Microbes must consume nitrogen, convert it to be bioavailable (able to be absorbed by a body), and then die off to deposit it for plants.

 Plants alter the composition of soil by absorbing and storing nutrients within it.
-Some plant roots are capable of splitting boulders in half, eroding them into soil over time.
+Some plants can create their own nitrogen directly from the air and add it to the soil through a complex relationship with fungi and microorganisms.
+As well, plant roots are capable of splitting boulders in half, eroding them into soil over time.

 Topography is used to describe the elevation, slope, and orientation of the terrain.